 Learn the unique history of Telluride at the town’s historical museum, offering exhibits on the area’s native peoples, the mining community of the late 1800s and the mysterious Telluride Blanket, which is the only fully intact example of a twill fabric from the Ancestral Pueblos.
 Stunningly well-preserved, the blanket is carbon dated to have been woven between 1041 and 1272 CE.

 Running from Bernalillo, New Mexico, to Montrose, Colorado, this breathtaking drive—officially called U.S. Route 550—twines through the San Juans, opening up to multiple vistas and climbing three significant mountain passes along the way.
 Historic mining towns Ouray and Silverton are noteworthy stopovers.
 We highly recommend this drive in the warmer months; chains and dangerous driving conditions are a reality in the winter.

 Rejuvenate in this serene, secluded setting, about a two-hour drive from Telluride.
 Tucked into the San Juans, the cabins, bathhouse and chapel of Dunton Hot Springs—a unique Inspirato Collection hotel—are restorations or authentic recreations of the original cabins the miners who lived there built.
 Choose to relax in multiple outdoors hot springs, or unwind within the 19th-century bathhouse itself.

-Offering sweeping views of the San Juans, Meadowlark is a roomy option when traveling with a large group—it comfortably sleeps up to 12.
-The home’s Mountain Village location provides ski-in, ski-out access, and be sure to warm up with the in-home sauna and private hot tub.
-For smaller groups, Dynamo is also a great option.
+Offering sweeping views of the San Juans, Marmot Ridge is a roomy option when traveling with a large group—it comfortably sleeps up to 12.
+The home’s Mountain Village location provides ski-in, ski-out access, and be sure to warm up in the outdoor hot tub.

 Lumière with Inspirato